rockettheme/docs/Docs/joomla/templates/stratos/faq.md

 ---
 title: Stratos: FAQ
-description: Your Guide to Using the Stratos Theme for Joomla
+description: Your Guide to Using the Stratos Template for Joomla
 breadcrumb: /joomla:Joomla/themes:Themes/stratos:Stratos

 ---